Convert Bank Statements to Excel

 Formatting Data for Excel or CSV Output

-After organizing the transactions, the tool converts the extracted data into Excel or CSV format.
+After organizing the transactions, the tool converts the extracted data into Excel format.
 It ensures numbers, dates, and currency symbols are formatted correctly for accurate calculations and analysis.

 Reviewing and Cleaning the Data